DocentSzachista/DocentSzachista/README.md

 ### Hi there 👋

-I am a student of Computer Science at <a href="https://pwr.edu.pl/"> Wroclaw's University of Science and Technology</a> and here are some stats about me.
+I am a student of Computer Science at <a href="https://pwr.edu.pl/"> Wroclaw's University of Science and Technology</a>.
+I am currently  working on:
+ - python script to webscrapp chess tournaments and display its data on a website or allow send information via emails.
+ - bachelor degree work about applications of supervised learning with imbalanced data.

+Below you can find some stats about me:
 <!--
 **DocentSzachista/DocentSzachista** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.